 Below you will find a step-by-step tutorial to fix the “Missing a Temporary Folder” error in WordPress and the issue of not being able to upload images or files.
-This specific case occurred on a server with VestaCP, but the steps are similar on any hosting with open_basedir
+This specific case occurred on a server with VestaCP, but the steps are similar on any hosting with open_basedir configurations and folder permissions.

 1. Problem Description